bigpipe/zipline/README.md

 1. Implements the detection algorithm as discussed in Yahoo's article.
 2. Detect broken gzip implementations in Internet Explorer 6.
 3. Provide a way to detect gzip support using cookies.
+As suggested at the [velocity][velocity] conference.

 ## Installation